Aliases for ISG15 Gene

 GeneCards Summary for ISG15 Gene

 ISG15 (ISG15 Ubiquitin-Like Modifier) is a Protein Coding gene.
 Diseases associated with ISG15 include immunodeficiency 38 and mendelian susceptibility to mycobacterial diseases due to complete isg15 deficiency.
-Among its related pathways are Interferon Signaling and Interferon Signaling.
+Among its related pathways are Immune System and Infectious disease.
 GO annotations related to this gene include protein tag.